Ghost Mountain & Marshal House

-Distance: 14.7 miles, or 4 if your car can handle the dirt roads to the Ghost Mountain trailhead
+Hike: 14.7 miles, or 4 if your car can handle the dirt roads to the Ghost Mountain trailhead Level: Moderately Strenuous

 From 1930-1947 Marshal South lived a rough, pioneer-lifestyle on the remote and waterless Ghost Mountain.
 For 9 of those years, South wrote for Desert Magazine about his family’s struggles and experiences while living an isolated lifestyle in the harsh desert.
 The articles that he wrote showed his love of the desert and deep respect for its early inhabitants.
 His sudden and acrimonious divorce though ended the “experiment in primitive living”, only drawing rumors and a surrounding mystery about who Marshal really was.